kisslinux/kisslinux.github.io/pages/website.md

 Another benefit of this "system" is that each page is fully self contained.
 There's no dependence on external resources and you can easily download the pages for offline viewing.

-There is also zero analytics, `javascript`, tracking or ads on this website.
+There is no analytics, `javascript`, tracking or ads on this website.
 It is just plain HTML+CSS at its best.
 Simple, documents.